EnjaeAntonio/word-racer/README.md

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white) ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white) ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)

-## Introduction
+## Introduction :wave:
 This code is for a fast-paced Word Racing game, where players must type as many words as they can within a 60-second time limit.
-The game is built using JavaScript, HTML, and CSS.
+The game is built using JavaScript, Node.Js and of course HTML/CSS.
 It features a start/reset button, a countdown timer, a random word generator, user input handling, and a leaderboard using 'localstorage' to store and display high scores.
 The game also incorporates audio for an engaging user experience.

 ![Word Racing Game](assets/img/WordRacingGame.png)

-## Key Components
+## Key Components :key:

 #### - HTML